 Contemporary interiors with an Indian vernacular twist define this Vadodara home

 How often do you come across a home built on a one-acre property near a riverbank?
 Oh, the good life.
-This minimalist structure with modern elements is designed by Ahmedabad-based Dipen Gada, who is known to work the India Modern style with ease.
+This minimalist structure with modern elements is designed by Vadodara-based Dipen Gada, who is known to work the India Modern style with ease.

 “The space had to look huge and seamless and beyond the definition of a typical house,” says Dipen of the brief he received.
 Located in a place with an extreme hot dry climate, it was necessary to have a house that offered a mild and pleasant climatic condition.